VIDEOGRAPHY - PROFESSIONAL INSIGHTS

 Don't ever use the zoom function for close-ups.
 Normally, an image deteriorates whenever you zoom in on an object from a distance.
 In a hand-held shot situation, an object tends to be more unstable whenever it is zoomed in on.
 Therefore, whenever practical, take the 2 legs your mother gave you and walk up to whatever it is you would like a close up of.
 It will definitely look much clearer and also much more polished.

 There is a popular tendency for beginners to film anything and everything.
 Since these individuals do not know what they are doing, they plump on the side of overshooting.
 Usually, most pro videographers find that for every 60 minutes of video footage, they end up using about a minute in the final film.
 Therefore for ten hours of shooting, they wind up with a fabulous ten minute film.

 When you are starting off and have no idea what you doing, feel free to duplicate somebody else's style that you prefer.
 Consider it, analyze it and duplicate it exactly!
 At some point, you will start to establish your own approach, but this is a good means to develop and learn pro methodologies.

-Just like virtually any profession, being a video filmmaker is all about numerous details that one can only discover by doing film work and encountering on their own.
+Just like virtually any profession like advance finance, being a video filmmaker is all about numerous details that one can only discover by doing film work and encountering on their own.
 The most effective way to learn is to make errors, so walk out there and start filming!